We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Seasoned Rice Test: We tested how well the machines did when cooking flavored rice, using set quantities of rice and dashi.

 • Keep Warm Test: For this test, we cooked rice according to the basic instructions and let the rice sit in the pot—without opening the lid—for eight hours on the Keep Warm function.
 In some instances, we were unable to test for the full eight hours and instead used the machine’s maximum Keep Warm time.
-(The KitchenAid Grain and Rice Cooker, for example, has a max of six hours.)
+(The KitchenAid Grain and Rice Cooker, for example, has a maximum of six hours.)

 • Performance and Ease of Use Test: Throughout each test, we took note of the user experience: Were there clear and easily read measurement lines?
 Was the display panel simple or complicated?
 How efficient was it to navigate different settings?